 While this is highly useful, it is limited because when part of a sample is tagged with fluorophores, the entire area will light up equally.
 That makes it impossible to distinguish between the fluorescence on the surface of a thick sample and the background fluorescence, which in turn, makes it difficult to observe anything useful about the sample.

 Another issue with fluorescence microscopes is photobleaching.
-When a fluorophore loses fluorescence because of light-induced damage, the sample loses fluorescence signals while imagining.
+When a fluorophore loses fluorescence because of light-induced damage, the sample loses fluorescence signals while imaging.

 Using a confocal microscope builds images from thin sections of a sample.
-By scanning several thin sections through the sample, it’s possible to create a clean 3D image formation of the sample.
-Using confocal microscopy, it’s possible to see visual sections of small structures that would be nearly impossible to section and build 3D structures from the resulting images.
+By scanning several thin sections through the sample, it’s possible to create a clean 3D image of the sample, visualizing sections of thicker samples that would otherwise be impossible to observe using conventional fluorescence microscopy.